edrohan1/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_answers.rst

  :depth: 1

 Student answer distribution data, including both charts and reports, is also available from edX Insights.
-For more information, see `Using edX Insights`_.
+For more information, see :ref:`insights:Using edX Insights`.

 .. _Student_Answer_Submission: